Paul the Apostle and Jewish Christianity: Circumcision controversy

 Paul made his case to the Christians at Rome that circumcision no longer meant the physical, but a spiritual practice.
 And in that sense, he wrote: "Is any man called being circumcised?
-Let him not become uncircumcised" in —probably a reference to the practice of epispasm.Catholic Encyclopedia: Circumcision: "To this epispastic operation performed on the athletes to conceal the marks of circumcision St. Paul alludes, me epispastho ."
+Let him not become uncircumcised" in —probably a reference to the practice of epispasm.
 Paul was already circumcised at the time of his conversion.
 He added: "Is any called in uncircumcision?
 Let him not be circumcised", and went on to argue that circumcision didn't matter: "Circumcision is nothing and uncircumcision is nothing.
 Keeping God's commands is what counts."

 Later Paul more explicitly denounced the practice, rejecting and condemning those Judaizers who promoted circumcision to Gentile Christians.
 He accused them of turning from the Spirit to the flesh: "Are you so foolish, that, whereas you began in the Spirit, you would now be made perfect by the flesh?"
 Paul warned that the advocates of circumcision were "false brothers".
 He accused the advocates of circumcision of wanting to make a good showing in the flesh, and of glorying or boasting of the flesh.
 Paul instead stressed a message of salvation through faith in Christ opposed to the submission under the Mosaic Law that constituted a New Covenant with God, which essentially provides a justification for Gentiles from the harsh edicts of the Law, a New Covenant that didn't require circumcision (see also Justification by faith, Pauline passages supporting antinomianism, Abrogation of Old Covenant laws).